-The family was able to secure visas for the United States on their Polish passports because they had sufficient funds, they were able to secure a visa for the United States.
+The family was able to secure visas for the United States on their Polish passports because they had sufficient funds so they would not become public charges in the United States.
 On April 20, 1934, they embarked on the Red Star Line ship SS Westernland bound for New York.